 According to the Florida No-Fault Motor Vehicle Law, drivers are required to carry Personal Injury Protection (PIP) as part of their auto insurance coverage.
 PIP states have an agreement between the state’s legislature and state-regulated insurance carriers that requires accident damages to be paid by the insured’s insurance company up to the limit of the policy regardless of who was at fault.
 The minimum amount of PIP coverage in Florida is $10,000.
 However, a victim does have the right to file a personal injury lawsuit against the other driver outside the insurance system if their injuries exceed the no-fault threshold.

 Since a PIP claim is brought against your own insurance company, the amount of money you can recover following a less serious accident in Florida may be limited by the details of your PIP insurance policy.
-PIP accident insurance was created to provide no-fault coverage for vehicular accidents (including most bicycles and pedestrian accidents) that result in relatively minor injuries.
+PIP accident insurance was created to provide no-fault coverage for vehicular accidents (including most bicycle and pedestrian accidents) that result in relatively minor injuries.
 Once PIP benefits are exhausted, you will receive an “exhaustion letter” from your insurance company notifying you that your policy limits have been met under Florida’s PIP laws.
 It does not mean you cannot continue medical treatments, but it does mean you will need to file a claim against the at-fault driver’s liability insurance for the additional economic and/or non-economic losses.

 Frequently Asked Questions about PIP